godeep/pod/README.md

 ## What is pod ?

-Pod is a simple Middleware chaining module, compatible with every mux who are compatible with ` http.Handler `.
+Pod is a simple Middleware chaining module, compatible with every mux who respect the ` http.Handler ` interface.

 ## Features